Zishan976/To-Do-List-App/README.md

 This is a web-based Todo List application that allows users to register, log in, and manage their tasks with due dates.
 The application provides real-time reminders for upcoming tasks using WebSocket technology and sends email notifications for overdue tasks.
 It is built with Express.js, PostgreSQL, and EJS templating.

+The website is deployed and accessible at: [https://to-do-list-app-5fbw.onrender.com](https://to-do-list-app-5fbw.onrender.com)

 ## Features

 - User registration and login via email